dishantlangayan/sc-cli-core/README.md

 ## OrgManager
 The OrgManager class provides utility functions to store and retrieve Solace Cloud authentication information from user's home directory: `~/.sc/` or `%USERPROFILE%\sc\`.
 The implementation uses AES-256-GCM for authenticated encryption and provides machine-bound encryption that combines OS-level security (keychain) with machine-specific identifiers, making credentials non-transferable between machines.

+Supports changing of the Solace Cloud REST API base url using the environment variable `SC_BASE_URL` and API version using `SC_API_VERSION`.

 ## BrokerAuthManager
 The BrokerAuthManager class provides utility functions to store and retrieve broker SEMP management authentication information similar to the `OrgManager` class.
 It supports Basic and OAuth authentication schemes.